asifhaider/LLM-Finetuning-Prompting-Project/README.md

 | **Llama 3 (8B) [Fine-tuned]**       | **80.47**  | **0.237** | **0.9745**    |
 | GPT-3.5 Turbo (175B) [Prompted with Callgraph+Summary] | 79.46 | 0.107 | 0.9704 |

-To conclude, static semantic metadata augmented prompting with even larger language model like GPT-3.5 improves upon the existing pretrained and fine-tuned LLM performance on the review comment generation task.
+To conclude, static semantic metadata augmented prompting with an even larger language model like GPT-3.5 improves upon the existing pretrained and fine-tuned LLM performance on the review comment generation task.
 On the other hand, GPT-3.5 prompting shows poor performance compared to the Llama 3 fine-tuning approach on the code refinement generation task, although none of these could surpass the baseline pretrained model performance in this task.
 Further improvement strategies may include retrieval-augmented generation over this setting.